danbulant/heaventaker/README.md

 ## License

-The game and art is licensed under AGPL 3.
+The game code is licensed under AGPL 3.
 More info about the license [here](https://choosealicense.com/licenses/agpl-3.0/).

+Background music by Mittsies, licensed under CC-NC.
+Sound effects under CC-0.
+Sprites CC-BY-NC by hohodo.